-Understand your child's level of comprehension and speak at that level.

-- It may take some time for your child to understand the concept, "gone forever", especially if theys/he areis very young. - Your child may think that theys/he caused the death because theys/he had been thinking bad thoughts or had been angry with the deceased just before the death. - The sudden and unexpected death of a peer is especially difficult for a child to comprehend-; children tend to feel invulnerable.
+- Understand your child's level of comprehension and speak at that level. - It may take some time for your child to understand the concept, "gone forever", especially if they are very young. - Your child may think that they caused the death because they had been thinking bad thoughts or had been angry with the deceased just before the death. - The sudden and unexpected death of a peer is especially difficult for a child to comprehend; children tend to feel invulnerable.